Safyrus/NES_PWAA/doc/tags.md

 Note:

 - Color change set by using fade persist.
-- The time that will be used will be the closest multiple of 8 round down.
+- for fade and shake, the time that will be used is the closest multiple of 8 round down.

 ### index_arg